ServiceStack/servicestack.net/MyApp/_posts/2026-08-24_api-schema.md

 ### The cost of loading everything up front

-ServiceStack's API Explorer at `/ui` was designed around the full `MetadataApp` document from `/metadata/app.json`.
-Loading one metadata graph for the entire application is convenient at smaller scales: the client receives every operation, Request DTO, Response DTO, data model and related type in one request, then can navigate between APIs without returning to the server.

-That all-or-nothing model becomes increasingly expensive in applications with thousands of APIs.

-The browser has to download, parse and retain metadata for every operation even when the user only wants to invoke one.
-The serialized metadata also needs to cross JavaScript boundaries during initialization.
-Customers with particularly large API surfaces could eventually hit JavaScript engine limits when large metadata strings were passed as function arguments, preventing API Explorer from loading regardless of how little of that metadata the current screen actually needed.
+ServiceStack's API Explorer at `/ui` loads the full `MetadataApp` document from `/metadata/app.json` — every operation, DTO, data model and related type — before it can show you one API.
+That is convenient at smaller scales and increasingly expensive at larger ones: the browser downloads, parses and retains metadata for the entire application to render a single form.
+Customers with particularly large API surfaces could eventually hit JavaScript engine limits during initialization, preventing API Explorer from loading at all.

 ### Load one focused schema at a time